Weekly Natural Gas Recap - Price Gains Seen Capped. For Now.

 Natural gas prices finished the week lower by 0.68%.

-Natural gas prices started the week lower with August finishing below $2.90/MMBtu.
-As the week progressed, natural gas exports were reported to have reached 7 Bcf/d, a milestone.
-Prices moved higher, but couldn't finish the week in the positive.
+Natural gas prices started the week lower, with August finishing below $2.90/MMBtu.
+As the week progressed, natural gas exports were reported to have reached 7 Bcf/d - a milestone.
+Prices moved higher but couldn't finish the week in the positive.

 For natural gas traders, being either bullish or bearish right now isn't the right trade.
 Some traders are pointing to strong power burn to help keep overall demand higher, while some traders are cautioning that low storage injections today could imply higher prices in the future.